 - Address 1-1-10, Aomi, Koto-ku, Tokyo, 135-0064, Japan

 Make Your Hot Spring Debut at Oedo-Onsen Monogatari

 Travel back in time to Edo’s downtown area at this indoor hot spring amusement facility!
 Men as well as women can borrow yukata for free and enjoy the relaxing hot springs in a day trip or while staying overnight.
 Oedo Onsen Monogatari boasts hot spring water that is pumped up from 1,400 meters below the ground and 13 different types of baths, including natural springs.

-The director of the National Museum of Science and Innovation that is often simply called the Miraikan is the astronaut Mamoru Mori.
+The director of the National Museum of Science and Innovation, that is often simply called the Miraikan, is the astronaut Mamoru Mori himself.
 In various exhibitions and events within the museum, you can learn about and experience state-of-the-art technology from a scientific point of view.
 In April, the museum’s permanent exhibition is renewed.

-This indoor-style shopping mall recreates the old and pompous streets of Medieval Europe.
-Shop to your heart’s desire without being bothered by the weather!
-One of Venus Fort’s most popular photography spots is the fountain in the center that is supported by several goddesses.
+One thing to do in Odaiba is this surreal indoor-style shopping mall that recreates the old pompous streets of Medieval Europe.
+Shop to your heart’s desire and experience the full beauty of a clear sunny day regardless of the weather!
+One of Venus Fort’s most popular photography spots is the fountain in the center that is supported by the figures of several goddesses.